connerj70/personal-website/src/markdown-pages/highest-paying-programming-jobs.md

 ### Question: What are the highest paying programming jobs?

-Keep in mind when talking about the highets paying programming jobs I will be assuming the job is based out of the United States of America and the salary is in U.S dollars
+Keep in mind when talking about the highest paying programming jobs I will be assuming the job is based out of the United States of America and the salary is in U.S dollars

 ### 1. Enterprise Architect

 #### Median Base Salary: \$122,585

 <a class="text-blue-500 no-underline- hover:underline" href="https://www.glassdoor.com/List/Highest-Paying-Jobs-LST_KQ0,19.htm">According to glassdoor</a> enterprise architect is the fifth highest paying job in America.
-They have a median base salary of \$122,585 and there are around 1,555 job openings listed on glassdoor when this post was written (January 25, 2020).
+They have a median base salary of \$122,585 and there are around 1,555 job openings listed on glassdoor as of January 25, 2020.

 #### Enterprise Architect's Responsibilites